 “Bancheron,” Theo nodded sagely, adding more whisky to the cups.
 “He had the Fool blinded for that impertinence in front of his master yet here we sit in the Hall of the King wondering whether we be Fool, Althayne or a spectre in the gallery.”

 “Pfft, I am solid enough,” Edward said, resting his chin on a hand.
 “Like Ignatius, we buried our consciences in work and prayer and cared naught of the outside world unlike Camus…”

 “Unlike Camus,” Theo agreed.
 “He has told me often enough of his sleepless horror; of the nightly shades that tormented both he and Abbot Michael before he became the Naked One…”

 Edward shuddered.
 “It made Camus vomit.
-What think you of that creature they say spawned in the Great Annexe?”
+What think you of that creature they say was spawned in the Great Annex?”

-“There was strange flesh aplenty but none alive witnessed it but for what Michael described when they released him and Schimrian from the infernal device some now call the ‘immortality machine.’
-I would like to study it as the circuitry is far, far beyond my current comprehension of electrics but Camus forbids it.”
+“There were wings and strange flesh but none alive witnessed it but for Michael who told of it when he and Schimrian were pulled from that infernal device some now call the ‘immortality machine.’
+I’d love to study it as the circuitry is far, far beyond my current comprehension of electrics but Camus forbids it.”

-Edward sighed and gazed about the vast room and its sea of candles.
-“As would I but I can no longer deny the fact that we were a part of a false apocalypse for all the theological justification dripping from Conclave tongues.
+Edward gazed about the vast room and its sea of candles.
+“As would I but I can no longer deny we were party to Armageddon despite the holy rapture we felt at the time and the theological justification dripping from Conclave tongues.
 We…”